SoftEngineering11/Re2025-DataAndResources/README.md

   - ExtendedResultsForAllExperiment.md -> This file has all the results for experiments that we explain in the paper.
   - AnnotationHeuristicDocument.pdf -> This pdf is our heuristics document that was used for annotation.
 - Prompts and Generations: This directory contains 2 sub directories:
-  - Prompts: This directory contains prompts used for each experiment
+  - Prompts: This directory contains prompts used for each experiment.
   - Manual Analysis: This directory contains genearations that were manually evaluated.
 - Interview data:
-  -
+  - InterviewQuestions.docx -> This file has the interview questions and the feature requets that we use for the interviews.
+  - IQ1-2-3-Analysis.csv -> This file consists of the analysis for IQ 1 - 3.
+  - IQ4-Analysis.csv -> This file consists of the analysis for IQ 4.